HPV jab 'safe and effective'

 They can be caught by any close skin-to-skin sexual contact with another person who already has one.

 In most cases, HPV goes away on its own and doesn't cause any health issues.
-But some women with the high risk strains won't clear it and may develop problems like genital warts and cancer.
+But some women with the high risk strains won't clear it and may develop cancer.

 Untreated, a third of high-grade cellular changes will lead to cervical cancer, which is why the NHS offers HPV jabs and smear tests to prevent or detect and treat any abnormalities.